-For more information regarding admission, please see Queen's University Undergraduate Admission website.
+For information regarding admission to the Commerce program, please see Queen's University Undergraduate Admission website.

 3.1 Undergraduate Admission Pathway for Indigenous Students

-We offer Indigenous candidates an additional and alternative pathway for admission to the first year of a full-time, first-entry undergraduate degree program, known as the Indigenous Admission Policy.
+Queen's provides Indigenous candidates with an additional and alternative pathway for admission to the first year of a full-time, first-entry undergraduate degree program, known as the Indigenous Admission Policy.
 For more information, see Undergraduate Admission.